Many children have special educational needs at some time during their education. These may be of a short duration or over a longer period of time.

 As a school, we always endeavour to enable children with special educational needs and disabilities to enrol.
 However, we do have some limitations.

 The school has wheel-chair access to all classes on the ground floor, but no access at present beyond this point.
 We have disabled toilet facilities.
 The nature of our school building, restrictions to the building due to being in a conservation area and the decision by the local authority to prioritse certain schools to be disabled accessible, means that the school cannot widen this access to those in wheelchairs.
-Classrooms have acoustic tiling to benefit hearing impaired children and adults.
+Some classrooms have acoustic tiling to benefit hearing impaired children and adults.
 Window blinds in classrooms and halls also benefit visually impaired children.
 IT equipment is available to those children whose disability requires it to support their learning.
 Click to see the school’s Accessibility Plan and the Inclusion Policy.

 The progress of all our children is carefully monitored each term.
 Children with special educational needs and disabilities are placed on the Special Educational Needs Register and provided with appropriate tasks which address their needs and abilities.